saurabhp75/saurabhp75.github.io/_notes/javascript.md

 - Syntax: var variableName = "hi"
 - Variable type can be changed after assignment.
 - camelCase.
-- naming conventions: no spaces, must not begin with number, can contain letters, digits, uniciode, `$` and `_`.
+- naming conventions: no spaces, must not begin with number, can contain letters, digits, unicode, `$` and `_`.

 ```javascript
 // Numbers: